missing-semester-cn/missing-semester-cn.github.io/data-wrangling.md

 perl -pe 's/.*?Disconnected from //'
 ```

-We'll stick to `sed` for the rest of this though, because it's by far
+We'll stick to `sed` for the rest of this, because it's by far the more
-the more common tool for these kinds of jobs. `sed` can also do other
+common tool for these kinds of jobs. `sed` can also do other handy
-handy things like print lines following a given match, do multiple
+things like print lines following a given match, do multiple
 substitutions per invocation, search for things, etc. But we won't cover
 that too much here. `sed` is basically an entire topic in and of itself,
 but there are often better tools.